Janity-hub/writing-portfolio/society-and-analysis/why-we-misunderstand-others.md

 Each of us is imperfect, yet whole.
 When you stop using a measuring stick and start seeing people as multi-faceted beings, that’s when true connection can begin.

-Because the people worth knowing aren’t “standardized” or “ideal”—they’re real, unique, and layered.
+Because the people worth knowing aren’t standardized or ideal—they’re real, unique, and layered.

-Just like you.
+And when you see them fully, you’re more likely to be seen fully, too.

 ---